80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a continuous low sound.

-Example sentence Thunder rumbled the whole night before the heavy rainfall started.
+Example in a sentence Thunder rumbled the whole night before the heavy rainfall started.

 57. Rustle